Keploy vs Karate Labs

 Karate's built-in mock server can simulate legacy services during migration.
 You write mock definitions in feature files, which is readable but requires manual effort for each dependency.

 Engineering teams evaluating Karate Labs alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Karate Labs or comparing Karate Labs and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).